 What you don’t expect is something called Reverse Culture Shock.
 It’s when you get so used to living abroad that going back to your home country feels strange and foreign to you.
-This is something I experience every time I travel back to the States.
+This is something I experience every time I travel back to the States while living in China as an expat.
+Going back to my home country is now a big deal.
+Like expatriation, repatriation is always unexpected and makes you feel the reverse culture shock depression.

 I’ve been living as an expat in Shanghai for almost 7 years now and have gone back to my home country a total of three times in those 7 years.
 Each time, I notice something new and strange that I didn’t notice before.
 It’s odd feeling like a stranger in your own country, but that’s how it feels.
 I recently traveled back to San Diego for a couple weeks over the summer of 2018 and from the moment I stepped off the plane in LAX, I was bombarded with a strange sense of being in a foreign place.

 In Shanghai, I get it.
-I know what to do and where to go, even at the airport.
+I know what to do and where to go, even at the airport although we are expats.
 But in America, I felt an instant rush of confusion.
 Everything was in English, yet I felt a strange sense of not know where to go or what to do.
 I had to ask several people where to catch my connecting flight to San Diego.
 And oddly enough, that was what made it confusing.
 I actually could ask someone where to go.

 In China, it’s difficult when you don’t speak the language, but I’ve come to accept that.
 I know how to find my way around without having to ask someone.
 At LAX, it was the opposite.
 Following signs didn’t make sense.
 I had to ask for directions several times just to get where I needed to go.